-- zero: constant for 0. - succ: binary predicate symbol for immediate successor.
+- ► zero: constant for 0. - ► succ: binary predicate symbol for immediate successor. - For simplicity: we talk only about natural numbers and do not mention them explicitly in the translation.

 Semantics

 Meaning of a first-order language consists of an universe and an appropriate meaning of each symbol.